nikvn89/nomad-court/README.md

 PASS: rollback preserved OPEN status and zero payout shares
 ```

-This verifies failed resolution does not leave partial state changes.
+This verifies that a failed resolution does not leave partial state changes.

 ### TEST 4 — Settlement and Balance Conservation